Homefront Resources

 • Other

-Blogs, stories - Stories of love, tragedy- survival (American Widow Project Documentary DVD)
+Stories of love, tragedy- survival (American Widow Project Documentary DVD)

 On May 21, 2007, 21-year-old Taryn Davis lost her husband, Michael, to a roadside bomb in Baghdad, Iraq.
 Feeling lost and alone in the new life she’d been thrown into, she began traveling around the country to hear six other stories of love, tragedy-and survival.
 The film will start being distributed FREE of charge to all Military Widows/Widowers.
-If you are not a Military Widow, you have the ablilty to purchase one in our AWP store, with the contributions making sure another widow/widower receives the film.
+If you are not a Military Widow, you have the ability to purchase one in our AWP store, with the contributions making sure another widow/widower receives the film.

-Blogs, stories - Widow's Voice (Soaring Spirits Loss Foundation)
+Widow's Voice (Soaring Spirits International)

 Seven widowed people, seven days of the week, seven different perspectives on the journey of widowhood.